Establish Paternity With The Team Who Makes a Difference

 - Receiving Social Security, health insurance, inheritance, or veterans’ benefits

-- Organizing the line of succession for receiving an inheritance from the biological father
+- Defining the line of succession for an inheritance from the biological father

-- Allowing the father to pursue custody or gain visitation rights
+- Letting the father pursue custody or gain visitation rights

 - Getting the father’s name placed on the child’s birth certificate

-- Allowing the father to take part in the decision-making process for the child’s medical care, religion, education, etc.
+- Letting the father take part in the decision-making process for the child’s medical care, religion, education, etc.

-- Determining the father to establish a medical history for the benefit of the child
+- Defining the father to establish a medical history for the benefit of the child

 The state of Florida allows a paternity action to be filed by either party, the father or the mother.
-This will determine visitation rights as well as child support and all other issues pertinent to the minor child.
-If the situation is a father attempting to establish a relationship with his child, paternity is needed to ensure his rights and responsibilities.
+As a result, this will dictate visitation rights and child support and all other issues with the minor child.
+In addition, if the father is trying to create a relationship with his child, paternity is needed to ensure his rights.

 After Paternity is Established

-After establishing paternity, the biological father is allowed the same rights that a married father would have.
-This will also permit the child to have the father as a significant part of his or her life.
-We want to ensure that all parties’ rights are protected for the utmost benefit of the child’s and parent’s future.
+The father is allowed the same rights that a married father would have.
+As a result, this will also permit the child to have the father as a part of his or her life.
+Likewise, we want to ensure that all parties’ rights are protected for the best benefit of the child’s and parent’s future.

-A high-quality paternity lawyer is necessary if you want to determine paternity and our attorneys at Parker & DuFresne can assist you.
-We help on both sides of cases.
-Whether you are filing for paternity action as a mother or if you are the subject of such paternity action, we can work with you.
-It is important that these situations be dealt with in a timely manner.
+A high-quality paternity lawyer is needed to determine paternity, and our lawyers can help you.
+For example, we help on both sides of cases.
+Whether you are filing for paternity action as a mother or if you are the subject of such an action, we can work with you.
+Likewise, it is vital that these cases be dealt with in a timely manner.

-Our team serves clients in Duval, St. Johns, Clay, and Nassau counties throughout North Florida.
-We have the best paternity lawyers in the area, and we will represent and protect your interests throughout these trying paternity proceedings.
-Contact us today to learn more about the services we offer.
+Our team serves clients in Duval, St. Johns, Clay, and Nassau counties in North Florida.
+We have the best lawyers in the area, and we will work hard to protect your rights through these trying times.
+So, contact us today to learn more about the services we offer.